Collins (crater)

 Collins is a tiny lunar impact crater located on the southern part of the Mare Tranquillitatis.
-It is located about 25 kilometers to the north of the Apollo 11 landing site, Tranquility Base.
-Named after American astronaut Michael Collins, the crater is the central member of the row of three craters named in honor of the Apollo 11 crew members.
-About 15 kilometers to the west-northwest is the landing site of the Surveyor 5 lunar probe.
+It is a simple, cup shape with a rim raised above the surrounding mare basalt.
+This crater is located about 25 kilometers to the north of the Apollo 11 landing site, Tranquility Base.
+Resolving it requires a telescope with an aperture of at least 150 mm.

-This crater was previously identified as Sabine D before being renamed by the IAU.
+Previously identified as Sabine D, this formation is named after American astronaut Michael Collins.
 Sabine itself is to the west of Collins.
+The Collins crater is the central member of the row of three craters named in honor of the Apollo 11 crew members.
+Their designations were formally adopted by the International Astronomical Union in 1970.
+About 15 kilometers to the west-northwest is the landing site of the Surveyor 5 lunar probe.